 This mode of retainer means that you provide ongoing work for your clients, and they pay you on a monthly basis.
 The difference between this consulting retainer agreement model and contract work is that you are providing work on an on-going basis.
 A contract, on the other hand, has a defined expiry date.

 In the case of a contract, the project has definite deadlines and ending date.
 That means you know when to send out a proposal for the next project.
 However, in the case of a consulting retainer fee agreement sample, it’s an ongoing project.
 So, you expect payment at given time intervals.
 It could be monthly, weekly, or even quarterly depending on the agreement.
 As such, you have a constant cash flow for the period.
 That’s the best part of it.
 But even then, it’s your responsibility to ensure your cash flow isn’t interrupted by having a retainer fee agreement in place.

 For this model, you will need to provide answers to some questions the client will have.
 These include:

 The better these questions are answered while focusing on the value you bring the client, the more likely the clients are going to accept it.

 In the pay for Access consulting retainer, the client could even pay up to six months upfront to be able to access your expertise.
-Your consulting isn't tied to the deliverables that are specified in a particular contract.
+Your consulting isn't tied to the deliverables that are specified in a particular consultant retainer agreement.
 This model will only work if you already have a trusted relationship with the client, having worked on at least one project and developed an enjoyable working relationship.
 Therefore, it’s up to you to build confidence in your client.
 That would mean delivering on time and achieving the set milestones.
 Apart from that, you should prove to your client that your services are relevant to their business by ensuring you help them meet their business goals.

 The client will agree to this retainer model after they have seen the value you bring to their business, and the need for your constant access is justified.